k8snetworkplumbingwg/bond-cni/README.md

 ------------ | -------------
 lo | loopback
 eth0 | Flannel network tap interface
-net0 | Shared VF assigned to the container by [SR-IOV CNI](https://github.com/Intel-Corp/sriov-cni) plugin from phy port 1 net0d1 | Shared VF assigned to the container by [SR-IOV CNI](https://github.com/Intel-Corp/sriov-cni) plugin from phy port 2 bond0 | bond interface from "net0" and "net0d1"
+net0 | VF assigned to the container by [SR-IOV CNI](https://github.com/Intel-Corp/sriov-cni) plugin from phy port 1("ens6f0") net1 | VF assigned to the container by [SR-IOV CNI](https://github.com/Intel-Corp/sriov-cni) plugin from phy port 4("ens6f3") bond0 | bond interface from "net0" and "net1"

 ### Contacts
 For any questions about bond CNI, please reach out on github issue or feel free to contact the developer in our [Intel-Corp Slack](https://intel-corp.herokuapp.com/)